Timpanogos Cave Historic District: Description

 The district consists of support and administration buildings built in the monument in the 1920s and 1930s.
 These structures are notable examples of the National Park Service Rustic style, designed to fit with their environment.
 The earliest trails and structures were built by Errol M. Halliday while the location was still under the administration of the U.S. Forest Service.
 The Old Cave Trail was built in 1921-22.
 The stone storage building was built in the 1920s, together with a frame custodian's residence that no longer exists.
 A stone confort station (Building 126) was built in 1928.

-The structures are scatted on a steep landscape.
+The structures are scattered on a steep landscape.
 The most significant building is the superintendent's residence, of rubble stone construction with a log-framed roof, covered with green shingles.
 The bridge is a single span built in 1935, using rubble stone.
 The 1935 Comfort Station restroom (presently named Last Chance restroom) is built on a ledge on the mountainside, and has a nearly flat concrete roof faced with stone.
 The 1928 comfort station is larger and built with a shingled roof.
 It is no longer used as a restroom.
 The rubble storage building is covered with a flat concrete roof.
 There are also two cold cellars on the site, both built about 1930.
 The trail climbs the cliffs for between one and 1.5 mi, its vertical climb of 1065 ft supported by stone retaining walls.